jforgo/overview/pricing-adjustments.md

 These new premiums will apply to Bare Metal Servers, Virtual Server Instances, File and Block Storage, and Networking infrastructure, for both Classic and VPC offerings.

 For {{site.data.keyword.cos_full}}, the premiums that are mentioned in the previous table will affect the {{site.data.keyword.cos_short}} service only in the Sao Paulo region.
-Furthermore, there will be a global increase of 25% in **Archive** prices and a 26% increase for **Accelerated Archive** storage.
+Furthermore, there will be a global increase of 25% in **Accelerated Archive** prices and a 26% increase for **Deep Archive** storage.

 There will be no changes to the existing premiums for {{site.data.keyword.powerSysFull}}, third-party software, or network bandwidth.